Telehealth is available!

-You will be assigned a health educator who serves as your advocate to assist you with paperwork, review your appointment and answer your questions.
+You will be assigned a patient educator who serves as your advocate to assist you with paperwork, review your appointment and answer your questions.
 At your appointment your sonogram will be obtained and medical history reviewed, lab work is performed and pre-medications given before you are readied for the procedure.
 These are important opportunities for you to meet your medical team and to relax.

 The abortion procedure will be performed by one of our Board Certified Clinicians.
 The procedure itself takes only a few minutes and typically is not performed until the embryo is visualized by sonogram, usually after 5-6 weeks gestation.

 - Cervical preparation takes place prior to the procedure through administration of misoprostol which softens the cervix

 - Local anesthesia (awake) or IV sedation (asleep) is administered

 - Sterile medical instruments, a dilator and cannula, are gently inserted through the vaginal cavity, into the cervix opening and into the uterus.